Charge it. Dart it.

 Structure:

-Telescopic tubes are made of aluminum and stainless steel
+• Telescopic tubes are made of custom extruded aluminum 6061 T6

 FAQs

-Yes, DartSolar is compatible with any vehicle.
+• Yes, DartSolar is compatible with any vehicle.
 To use it, simply ensure that your vehicle has a roof rack where the DartSolar system can be securely mounted.
+You will also need a power unit to convert solar power from DC to AC.

-DartSolar has been tested to endure winds up to 30 MPH.
-For environments with wind speeds above 30 MPH, we recommend only expanding two-thirds of the solar panels by fully opening just the two moving panels that cover the middle section.
-This setup can sustain winds up to 50 MPH.
-In conditions with wind speeds higher than 50 MPH, we strongly advise closing the system completely to prevent potential damage to the solar panel structure.
+• When expanded, the DartSolar has been tested to endure winds up to 25 mph (40 km/h).
+For environments with wind speeds above 25 mph, we recommend only expanding two-thirds of the solar panels.
+This setup can sustain winds up to 35 mph (56 km/h).

 Both tests provided consistent conditions, helping us assess aerodynamic drag impact.

-DartSolar features a high-quality aluminum frame and stainless steel telescopic tubes.
+• DartSolar features a high-quality aluminum frame and telescopic tubes.
 It’s designed for a lifespan of over 10 years, with maintenance options to extend its longevity.

 This design choice ensures the power unit is secure and inaccessible from outside the vehicle, adding protection against theft.
 Additionally, placing the power unit in the trunk shields it from dust, water, and snow, making for a safer and more durable setup.

-If you have other questions please contact us.
+• If you have other questions please contact us.
 This FAQ is regularly update with all the questions our support team has received so far.
-Contact us